ProjectARCeth/arc_state_estimation/README.md

-# arc_attitudefilter
+# arc_state_estimation
+This package should contain the state_estimation part of Project ARC, i.e.
-This package should transform the measurements of the IMU into an global orientation of the car.
+- transforming the measurements of the IMU into an global orientation of the car.